apache/mynewt-site/docs/chapter1/project1.md

         $ cp compiler/sim/linux-compiler.yml compiler/sim/compiler.yml

 5. Next, create (hatch!) the eggs for this project using the newt tool - basically, build the packages for it.
 You can specify the VERBOSE option if you want to see the gory details.
+Always remember to preface `newt` with `newtvm`on a Windows machine.

-        $ $newt target build sim_test
+        $ newt target build sim_test
         Successfully run!

     You can specify the VERBOSE option if you want to see the gory details.